Mach2GTO German Equatorial Mount (MACH2GTO)

 - Both axes can be run at custom tracking rates from sub-arc second motions per hour to 1000x sidereal.

 - The GTOCP5 brushless servo system can be run from 12 volts to 24 volts with max slewing from 1200X (5 deg/sec) to 1800X (7.5 deg/sec).

 - The power to the motors is self-limiting and cannot cause any kind of damage to the windings or the electronics, even when in a stalled state.

 GTO Keypad (optional purchase)

 The Keypad is a self-contained computer that allows you to control all essential telescope functions and includes an extensive database of objects.
+The new V5 version includes modeling routines for pointing, tracking and orthogonality.
 Many people do not want to bother with a computer in the field and like the handiness of the Keypad and its ability to operate in very cold temperatures.
 The Keypad is an ideal choice for these users.